panoptic-labs/docs/docs/faq/faq.md

 </details>

 <details id="how-does-the-impending-release-of-uniswap-v4-affect-panoptic">
-<summary>How does the impending release of Uniswap v4 affect Panoptic?</summary>
+<summary>How does the impending release of Uniswap V4 affect Panoptic?</summary>
 We are very excited for Uniswap's remarkable achievement!
-With Uniswap v4, Panoptic is set for an exciting journey:
+With Uniswap V4, Panoptic is set for an exciting journey:
 <br /><br />
-1️⃣ Panoptic will launch on Uniswap v3 🔜
+1️⃣ Panoptic will land on both Uniswap V3 and V4 🔜
 <br /><br />
-2️⃣ Being backed by <a href="https://blog.uniswap.org/ventures">Uniswap Labs Ventures</a>, Uniswap v4 has always been part of our growth map🗺️
+2️⃣ Being backed by <a href="https://blog.uniswap.org/ventures">Uniswap Labs Ventures</a>, Uniswap V4 has always been part of our growth map 🗺️
 <br /><br />
-3️⃣ Uniswap v4 will supercharge Panoptic⚡
+3️⃣ Uniswap V4 will supercharge Panoptic ⚡
-<br /><br />
-Stay tuned...
 </details>